adamcbuckley/CdkCloudfrontUsingDnsFromAnotherAccount/README.md

-This sample project demonstrates how to serve static web content using a Cloudfront distribution.
+This sample project demonstrates how to use the AWS CDK serve static web content using a Cloudfront distribution.
 The Cloudfront distribution is given a domain name and an HTTPS certificate, even though the Route 53 hosted zone is owned by a different AWS Account (the parent account).

 ## Instructions